amphi-ai/amphi-etl/README.md

 **Open-source ETL for the AI age:**

-- 🖱️ **No-code/Low-code**: Accelerate data and AI pipeline development and reduce maintenance time.
+- 🧑‍💻 **No-code/Low-code**: Accelerate data and AI pipeline development and reduce maintenance time.
-- 🐍 **Python-code Generation**: Generate native Python code leveraging common libraries such as pandas, duckDB and langchain that you can run anywhere.
+- 🐍 **Python-code Generation**: Generate native Python code leveraging common libraries such as [pandas](https://github.com/pandas-dev/pandas), [DuckDB](https://github.com/duckdb/duckdb) and [LangChain](https://github.com/langchain-ai/langchain) that you can run anywhere.
 - 🔒 **Private and secure**: Self-host Amphi on your laptop or in the cloud for complete privacy and security over your data.

 <br/>